Match Review

 A, I feel that the movement itself has improved significantly.

-Q: Teppei OKA mentioned that "Kota TAWARATSUMIDA is being supported to make it easier for him to take action."
+Q: Teppei OKA mentioned that "Kota TAWARATSUMIDA is being supported to make it easier for him to take the initiative."
 How do you feel about that?

 A, we are building a good relationship together.
 I feel that we are able to play in a good relationship where we communicate with each other.
 In defense, I feel more comfortable because player Oka is moving me from behind.